 - 2. Update dispatch of a high priority patient. - 3.
 Monitor breathing for adequacy. - 4.
+For patients over one (1) year of age who are experiencing exacerbation of asthma or wheezing: - If the patient has a previous diagnosis of asthma and is prescribed albuterol (either by inhaler or nebulizer) and they have their albuterol with them, assist them in taking their albuterol (if trained to do so). - 5.
 Continue to monitor initial assessment.
 Keep the child warm.